pandemicsyn/alexandria/README.md

 # alexandria
-A Go based Cassandra backed DNS server
+A Shitty Go based Cassandra backed DNS server

+# Why
+Because I need an excuse to play with Cassandra and with the dns package... so why the hell not combine the two?